-Status and progress towards achieving SDG 7 in the UNECE region
+Progress towards achieving SDG 7 is inadequate

-- Attainment of SDG 7 is falling short in the UNECE region.
-While many of the energy challenges in this region are similar to those found elsewhere in the world, the region has specific climatic, economic, environmental and political circumstances leading in parts of the region to inefficient use of energy, power cuts, increasing energy costs, and unsustainable and unaffordable heating in winter. - Some countries export large quantities of fossil fuels and feature some of the world's highest levels of energy intensity.
-Many countries in the region have national incomes dependent on fossil energy, and large numbers of people whose livelihoods depend on it, which has implications for attainment of SDG 7 across the region. - The UNECE region has achieved 100 per cent access to electrical power networks and 98 per cent access to clean cooking fuels, but there are significant quality and affordability challenges.
-Access to distributed generation sources or to alternative energy networks must be considered.
-The rate of progress in improving energy intensity is insufficient to meet the 2030 goal.
-Improvements in energy intensity in the region recently have been around -2 per cent per annum since 2012, while a rate of -2.6 per cent is required (UNECE 2017a). - Annual renewable energy investments in the region need to more than double to achieve the 2030 target.
-The UNECE region has an increasing share of renewable energy in TFC, but certain sub-regions have low and declining investment rates (REN21 UNECE 2017).
+Attainment of the objectives of SDG 7 is falling short in the ECE region.
+While many of the energy challenges in this region are similar to those elsewhere in the world, the region has specific climatic, economic, environmental and political circumstances.
+The implications are found in parts of the region in inefficient use of energy, power cuts, increasing energy costs, and unsustainable and unaffordable heating in winter.

-Priority actions:
+Some countries export large quantities of fossil fuels and feature some of the world's highest levels of energy intensity.
+The number of countries and the number of people in the region whose national incomes and livelihoods depend on fossil energy is important and will remain so, which has consequences for attainment of SDG 7 across the region.

+While UNECE officially has achieved 100% access to power networks and 98% access to clean cooking fuels, there are significant quality and affordability challenges.
+Access to distributed generation sources such as renewables or alternative energy networks such as natural gas need to be considered.

+Efficiency Improvements in energy intensity have been progressing towards objectives but the rate of progress is insufficient to meet the 2030 goal.
+Investments to improve energy efficiency will need to increase by a factor of 3-6 to achieve the 2030 target.

+Renewable Energy

+Access

+Annual renewable energy investments need to double or triple to achieve the 2030 target.
+The UNECE region has an increasing share of renewable energy in TFC, but certain sub-regions (South East Europe, the Caucasus, and Central Asia) have low and declining investment rates.

+Priority actions: Annex 1 is a list of policy recommendations from the 2014 Hammamet Declaration to accelerate attainment of energy for sustainable development in the UNECE region.

+Improvements in energy intensity in the region recently have been around -2% per annum since 2012.

+Over the next four years

+- Deploy the UNECE Framework Guidelines for Energy Efficiency Standards in Buildings in the region and accelerate the development of smart energy systems. - Establish technology-driven energy performance standards and pursue ever-tightening, enforced minimum energy performance standards in all sectors including testing and labelling. - Develop sustainable frameworks to promote investment in renewable energy. - Promote institutional learning about the interplay between renewable energy and other forms of energy, including about efficient distribution networks, flexibility of fossil fuel plants and variable renewables. - Develop and deploy best practices for monitoring and abating methane emissions; endorse and deploy the "Zero Routine Flaring by 2030" Initiative. - Adopt UNFC as a tool to aid communication and sustainable management of resources. - Provide funding, technology transfer and other support mechanisms to reduce the carbon intensity of the energy sector through worldwide deployment of HELE technology with carbon capture and storage.

+Towards 2030

-- Reflect the full costs of energy production and use in energy prices, including externalities such as proper pricing of greenhouse gases, to enable sustainable management of energy resources and accelerated uptake of energy efficiency and clean energy technology. - Rationalize the use of energy subsidies to remove market distortions while protecting vulnerable groups.
-Focus subsidies on overcoming short-term obstacles for the commercialization of efficient technology that can deliver national energy goals. - Reduce market barriers to sustainable energy technology. - Explore ways for energy suppliers to sell energy services rather than energy products to accelerate energy efficiency uptake; promote the creation of strong energy services companies. - Develop sustainable frameworks to promote investment in renewable energy. - Improve understanding of the interplay among efficient distribution networks, flexible fossil fuel plants and variable renewables. - Provide support mechanisms to reduce the carbon intensity of the energy sector through worldwide deployment of highefficiency/low emissions technologies with carbon capture and storage.
-Deploy best practices for monitoring and abating methane emissions; endorse and deploy the "Zero Routine Flaring by 2030" Initiative. - Deploy the Framework Guidelines for Energy Efficiency Standards in Buildings and accelerate development of smart energy systems (UNECE 2017b) Pursue minimum energy performance standards in all sectors including testing and labelling. - Adopt the United Nations Framework Classification as a tool to for sustainable resource management. - Use UNECE as a forum for exchange, as a space for policy dialogue, and as a facilitator.
-Its knowledge platform provides opportunities to share information on technology, market design, transition processes and efficient pathways.
+- Energy prices should reflect the full costs of energy production and use, including externalities such as proper pricing of greenhouse gases, to enable sustainable management of energy resources and accelerated uptake of energy efficiency and clean energy technology. - Rationalize the use of energy subsidies to remove market distortions by exploring efficient and effective ways to protect vulnerable groups.
+Focus subsidies on overcoming short-term obstacles for the commercialization of efficient technology that can deliver national energy goals. - Explore ways for energy suppliers to sell energy services rather than energy products to accelerate energy efficiency uptake; promote the creation of strong energy services companies.